-If you receive an error message "Certificate and private key do not appear to be part of the same key pair" when attempting to upload a signed certificate, this most likely means that you have tried to upload the certificate against the wrong CSR.
+Error message Possible cause Resolution Certificate and private key do not appear to be part of the same key pair This most likely means that you have tried to upload the certificate against the wrong CSR.
+Select the correct CSR and try again.